sofa-framework/doc/40_Programming_with_SOFA/60_API_overview/10_Components_in_SOFA.md

 #### components

-The default value for the bounding box is a the neutral element for the inclusion operation.
+The default value for the bounding box is a neutral element for the inclusion operation.
 A component can describe how its bounding box is computed by redefining the virtual method.